🚪

 There should be two peepholes (high and low) in the front door -or- sidelight windows at the front door.

 People should be able to see beyond doors that open to the outside.
-Windows in or beside (called sidelights) the door is a simple security feature.
-The ability to see what's on the other side of a door without opening it to potential unknown visitors is smart.
+Windows in or beside the door (called sidelights) are simple security features.
+It is smart to see what's on the other side of a door without opening it to potential unknown visitors.

-Peepholes are a great idea for multi-family buildings or areas that need more security, but keep in mind that they need to be usable for everyone.
-A peephole may be difficult to use for individuals with low vision or those who are unable to use it if mounted too high.
+Peepholes are a great idea for multi-family buildings or areas that need more security, but remember that they must be usable for everyone.
+A peephole may be difficult for individuals with low vision or those who cannot use it if mounted too high.
 The easiest solution is to drill another hole and install a second at a lower height.

 Storm doors are not recommended for universal accessibility and should not be used unless required (see exception below).

-Storm doors create an extra effort to open and close along with the main entrance door and often require more energy expenditure or manipulation than needed to enter or exit a home safely.
+Storm doors create an extra effort to open and close along with the main entrance door, often requiring more energy expenditure or manipulation than needed to enter or exit a home safely.
 They are particularly problematic for people who use mobility devices due to the automatic closer forcing the door closed, especially if someone depends on both hands to move (e.g., pushing a manual wheelchair).

 Exception: local building code or HOA regulations

-If a locality or HOA requires the use of a storm door, especially in regions that necessitate extra protection against wind, rain, and other elements, a storm door may be used if its handle can be operated with one hand and does not require pressing a button to unlatch (e.g., with a lever handle).
+Suppose a locality or HOA requires a storm door, especially in regions that require extra protection against wind, rain, and other elements.
+In that case, a storm door may be used if its handle can be operated with one hand and does not require pressing a button to unlatch (e.g., with a lever handle).
 Additionally, the automatic closer should either be removed or located between 18-48" (46-122cm) from the landing area so someone can operate the hold-open feature with their hand vs. their foot.